microsoft/X-Mem/README.md

 HARDWARE:

 - Intel x86, x86-64, or x86-64 with AVX CPU.
-AMD CPUs should also work although this has not been tested.
+AMD CPUs should also work although this has not been tested!
 - ARM Cortex-A series processors with VFP and NEON extensions.
 Specifically tested on ARM Cortex A9 (32-bit) which is ARMv7.
 64-bit builds for ARMv8-A should also work but have not been tested.
+GNU/Linux builds only.
+You can attempt Windows, but I have issues linking the 32-bit version and compiling the NEON version.
+Also, as far as I can see there is no Windows support for ARMv8 at all.

 WINDOWS:

 - Microsoft Windows 8.0 64-bit or later, Server 2012 or later.
-- Microsoft Visual C++ 2013 Redistributables (64-bit)
+- Microsoft Visual C++ 2013 Redistributables (32-bit) -- for x86 (32-bit) builds
-- COMING SOON: Windows 32-bit
+- Microsoft Visual C++ 2013 Redistributables (64-bit) -- for x86-64 and x86-64 with AVX builds
 - You MAY need Administrator privileges, in order to:
 	- Use large pages, if the --large_pages option is selected (see USAGE, below)
 	- The first time you use --large_pages on a given Windows machine, you may need to ensure that your Windows user account has the necessary rights to allow lockable memory pages.
 To do this on Windows 8, run gpedit.msc --> Local Computer Policy --> Computer Configuration --> Windows Settings --> Security Settings --> Local Policies --> User Rights Assignment --> Add your username to "Lock pages in memory".
 Then log out and then log back in.